spacelift-io/user-documentation/docs/integrations/api.md

 Spacelift provides a [GraphQL API](https://graphql.org/){: rel="nofollow"} for you to control your Spacelift account programmatically and/or through an API Client if you choose to do so.
 A smaller subset of this API is also used by the Spacelift [Terraform provider](../vendors/terraform/terraform-provider.md), as well as the Spacelift CLI ([spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"}).
 The API can be accessed at the `/graphql` endpoint of your account using `POST` HTTPS method.

+!!! tip "Quick start with AI coding assistants"
+    The fastest way to build applications against our API is using a coding assistant with our MCP server.
+You don't need to learn the GraphQL API - the assistant discovers it automatically.
+See [API development with MCP](api-development-with-mcp.md) for setup instructions.

 ??? note "An example of request and response"

     ```